 (3) Contacting an individual when that person has previously stated that he or she does not wish to receive an outbound telephone call or in person solicitation made by or on behalf of the seller whose goods or services are being offered.
 Every chiropractic physician who solicits via telephone is to maintain a "do not call" list;

 (4) Contacting an individual at any time other than between eight a.m. and nine p.m. local time;

 (5) Requiring an immediate response from an individual to any offer made during the solicitation or making a one time only offer and/or not permitting the individual to consider the offer and reply at a later time;

-(6) Failure to disclose the solicitor's identity and the identity of the chiropractic physician and practice on whose behalf the solicitation is being made; the purpose of the solicitation; and a statement of the goods or services being offered;
+(6) Failure to disclose within the first sixty seconds of the solicitation, the solicitor's identity and the identity and practice name of the chiropractic physician on whose behalf the solicitation is being made; the purpose of the solicitation; and a statement of the goods or services being offered;

 (P) Chiropractic physicians are responsible for the solicitations made by others on his or her behalf.